4.2.20. GATEWAY

 • Label [/ option] — The label is a specification of a specific basis set, e.g. C.ANO…4s3p2d., which is an ANO basis set.
 If no option is specified GATEWAY will look for the basis set in the default basis directory.
 If an option is specified it could either be the name of an alternative basis directory or the wording “Inline” which defines that the basis set will follow in the current input file.
 For the format of the Inline option see the section “Basis set format”.
 Observe that the label is arbitrary for this option and will not be decoded.
 The Label card is mandatory.

-• Name x, y, z (Angstrom or Bohr) — This card specifies an arbitrary (see next sentence!) name for a symmetry distinct center and its Cartesian coordinates.
+• Name x, y, z (angstrom or bohr) — This card specifies an arbitrary (see next sentence!) name for a symmetry distinct center and its Cartesian coordinates.
 Observe, that the name “DBAS” is restricted to assign the center of the diffuse basis functions required to model the continuum orbitals in R-matrix calculations.
 The label is truncated to four characters.
 Observe that this label must be unique to each center.
 The coordinate unit can be specified as an option.
 The default unit is bohr.
 There should at least be one card of this type in a basis set definition.

 • Charge — The real entry on the subsequent line defines the charge associated with this basis set.
 This will override the default which is defined in the basis set library.
 The option can be used to put in ghost orbitals as well as to augment the basis sets of the library.
 The Charge card is optional.